visgl/react-google-maps/docs/guides/ssr-and-frameworks.md

 ## Next.js

-This is how a compoenent in a Next.js (app router) application looks like.
+This is how a component in a Next.js (app router) application looks like.
 Checkout the example [code](https://github.com/visgl/react-google-maps/tree/main/examples/nextjs) on Github or play around with the [demo](https://codesandbox.io/s/github/visgl/react-google-maps/tree/main/examples/nextjs) on Codesandbox.

 :::note